UniversalDependencies/docs/_2015-08-23-uppsala/copula.md

 csubj:cop(eating, reading)
 ~~~

-We noticed that be making representation distinctions between existential and linking be, we lose the parallel between the conjuncts in (X).
+We noticed that by making representation distinctions between existential and linking _be_, we lose the parallel between the conjuncts in (X).
 The be-dependent analysis allows us to give the sentence a simple analysis:

 ~~~ sdparse
 (10) ROOT Millions are unemployed or in the informal economy .